top of page

 Made to order

-Necklace is made to order and may vary slightly, but equally as nice, every piece is unique.
+Necklace is made to order and may vary slightly, every piece is unique.

 Commissions welcome